-Wait, didn't your dog just ask to go out?
-Why is she standing by the door again, whining?
-Changes in your dog's "bathroom" habits may or may not be a cause for concern -- but how do you know when they are?
+Wait, didn’t your dog just ask to go out?
+Why are they standing by the door again, whining?
+Changes in your dog’s “bathroom” habits may or may not be a cause for concern — but how do you know when they are?

 Several factors contribute to how often your dog needs to pee.
 The frequency might increase based on little things like your pet drinking extra water after a hot day at the park or after sneaking some potato chips.
 Or frequent urination in dogs might indicate a much bigger issue, such as a health problem.
 By learning what’s normal for your pet and paying attention to your dog’s pee schedule, you’ll be able to spot problems that may require a trip to the vet.

 Knowing the average amount of times a typical dog pees will help you notice problems in your pooch.
 Dr. Donna Solomon, a veterinarian at the Animal Medical Center of Chicago, stresses that you should measure what is normal for your dog because dogs tend to favor routine and like to do things at the same time every day.

 A typical dog, she says, needs to urinate “once every four to six hours, although some will go eight and even 12 hours without needing to pee.”
 Dr. Krista Magnifico, a veterinarian and founder of the pet-related social network Pawbly, agrees.
 She says she has “many clients whose dogs can hold their urine for eight to 12 hours until their guardians get home to take them out” if they don’t have a pet sitter to let them out.
 She adds that the amount “can vary considerably based on diet, activity level, water intake and availability to appropriate bathroom accessibility.”
 Both veterinarians agree that size and breed don’t affect the number of times dogs pee in a day.